herrhelms/social-artboards-sketch/README.md

  - Instagram
  - Youtube

+### Updates
+In order to 'update' this plugin you have to remove `artboards.plist` from `~/Library/Application Support/com.bohemiancoding.sketch3`.
+Reinstall and re-initialize it again! **CAUTION** This will remove any custom artboard settings you have added manually. **Use at your own risk!**

 ### That's all folks
 This is my first Sketch Plugin, so please feel free to [contact me](http://bit.ly/1MSRFbd) via twitter for comments, suggestions and critique.
 This has been so much fun, more will follow.
 If you like it consider giving this repository a star!
 If you're owning Bitcoin feel free to send some satoshis: `1BoFajaVNQ5Z8a3E7ZQvt8sWyTCGrxRtS9`.
 You can fork and contribute to the code and extend this package - I will happily merge any tested PRs.